Top

 Tiwanaku is also known as Tiahuanaco

-PRO TIP: if you’re traveling to Tiwanaku from La Paz (link), make sure to stop right after the toolbooth in Laja.
+PRO TIP: if you’re traveling to Tiwanaku from La Paz, make sure to stop right after the toolbooth in Laja.
 This village is also famous for its bread (called ‘pan de Laja‘).
 It’s similar to pita bread and made in a wood-fired oven.
-Make sure to stock with some bread before continuing further!
+Stock with some bread before continuing further!
 You’d be surprised to also find out that Laja was funded by Alonso de Mendoza on October 20, 1548 and was the original settlement for what would later become the city of La Paz.

 There’s another interesting way to arrive to Tiwanaku, which is by train.
 There’s a tourist train leaving from El Alto every second Sunday of the month.
 After a 2h30 ride, it stops in Tiwanaku for a quick 1h30 visit and then continues on to nearby Guaqui on the shores of lake Titicaca (a 2h stop).
 Unfortunately, because of the COVID-19 pandemic, the train is no longer running.